Skip To Content

 I think my car was towed?
 Who do I contact?

-How do I report and abandoned vehicle?
+How do I report an abandoned vehicle?

-To report an abandoned vehicle, please call the police department at (925) 973-2779.
+How to Report: To report a suspected abandoned vehicle, please call our dispatch center at (925) 973-2779.

 What is a city-issued parking permit?

-Yes, the San Ramon Police Department (973-2700) issues "Guest RV Permits".
-There is no charge for this service.
+• Cost: There is no charge for this service.

-The San Ramon Police Department (973-2700) issues RV/Trailer load/unload permits.
-There is no charge for this service.
+• Cost: There is no charge for this service.

 TRAFFIC